mie-lab/graph-trackintel/README.md

 ```
 pip install -e .
 ```
-This will execute the `setup.py` file and install required dependencies
+This will execute the `setup.py` file and install required dependencies.